-Pupils learn to appreciate the complexity of our world and the diversity of its environments, economies and cultures.
-Through Geography, pupils develop an understanding of the global political issues that occur between countries, cultures, cities and their hinterlands, between regions and within countries.
+Students learn to appreciate the complexity of our world and the diversity of its environments, economies and cultures.
+Through Geography, students develop an understanding of the global political issues that occur between countries, cultures, cities and their hinterlands, between regions and within countries.

 |Year 7||Year 8|

 |Year 9||Year 10||Year 11|

 •The Living World